Zero Hour Contract Mortgages

 I’ve got adverse credit.
 Can I get a zero hour mortgage?

-It all depends on your circumstances, such as the severity of your credit issues and how recent they were.
-It’s a good idea to speak to a broker to find out what your options are.
-If your credit report is less than perfect and this is a sticking factor in getting a mortgage right now, take action to improve what’s in your credit file to boost your chances for next time.
+It all depends on your personal circumstances, such as the severity of your credit issues and how recent they were.
+It’s a good idea to get expert advice from a mortgage broker to find out what your options are.
+If your credit history is a sticking factor in getting a mortgage right now, take action to improve what’s in your credit file to boost your chances for next time.

 Read our guide on how to improve your credit rating before getting a mortgage